Mesothelioma Support Options for Veterans

 • Doctors, nurses, and treatment plans

-FAQs About Mesothelioma Support for U.S. Veterans
+Mesothelioma Support for U.S. Veterans FAQs

-How do you help someone with mesothelioma?
+How do I support someone with mesothelioma?

-Ask the patient how you can help them.
-Simply running an errand, preparing a home-cooked meal, or driving them to a medical appointment are all simple ways to show that you care.
+Running an errand, preparing a home-cooked meal, or driving them to a medical appointment are all simple ways to show that you care.

 Is there any hope for mesothelioma?